The Boy's Own Paper: Contributors

 Many prominent authors and personalities contributed to the paper.
-W.G.
-Grace wrote for several issues, as did Sir Arthur Conan Doyle, Jules Verne and R.M.
-Ballantyne.
+W. G. Grace wrote for several issues, as did Sir Arthur Conan Doyle, Jules Verne and R. M. Ballantyne.
 Robert Baden-Powell, founder of the Scout Movement, was a regular columnist and urged readers "to live clean, manly and Christian lives".
 Less well-known writers included E. E. Bradford, W. E. Cule, Sid G. Hedges, William Gordon Stables and Hugh Pembroke Vowles.
 Edward Whymper contributed engravings (including the masthead).
-Gilbert Davey, who went on to publish Fun with Radio introduced many youngsters to a career in Radio and Electronics.
+Gilbert Davey, who went on to publish Fun with Radio introduced many youngsters to a career in radio and electronics.

 Between 1941 and 61 there were 60 issues with stories about Biggles written by W. E. Johns.

-In the 1960s other occasional contributors included Isaac Asimov and the astronomer Patrick Moore, who contributed several articles about the solar system and would answer questions on astronomical matters in the "You Ask Us" section of the paper.
+In the 1960s other occasional contributors included Isaac Asimov and the astronomer Patrick Moore, who contributed several articles about the Solar System and would answer questions on astronomical matters in the "You Ask Us" section of the paper.

+Women and the B.O.P.

+From the first, the Boy's Own Paper had very inclusive editorial policies and practices.
+Issue No. 1 contained the first instalment of a serial by Mrs Eiloart, and over eighty named female authors followed over the years, contributing short stories, serials, poems, practical articles ('Taming Baboons' for example), and accounts of personal adventures in many different parts of the world.
+In addition, the work of over twenty female illustrators was published.
+A number of the monthly coloured plates were by female artists such as Hilda Annetta Walker and Winifred Austen.